 Part 3: emergency hotel exit drills..

 So there are a few things to remember on these sort of missions., firstly, it is advantageous to smell as much like you have been doused in rum as possible to throw any staff off your trail.
-They will think a bottle of rum has fallen over and broken somewhere and will hopefully turn around to call a clean up crew before they see you.
+They will think a bottle of rum has fallen over and broken somewhere and will hopefully turn around to call a clean-up crew before they see you.
 It is also advantageous to remember what room number you are staying in or be able to think quickly enough to make up a valid room number, in the unlikely event that you are approached or stopped by hotel security.
 Remember, it is important to explore as much of the hotel as possible in the shortest period of time, which will prepare you in the event of a real fire.

 It is also wise to have your story straight.. or to have no story at all.
 This will increase the success rate of these missions, remembering you should be running these drills in every place you visit from now on.

-Remember, safety first.
+Remember, safety third.
 Good luck.